VIDEO: Jennifer Lopez wraps up filming in Smithers - Caledonia Courier

 Jennifer Lopez has wrapped up her portion of filming in Smithers on the Netflix production The Mother.

-In an Instagram video posted last night, the actor, producer, singer and dancer confirmed she is on her w.
+In an Instagram video posted last night, the actor, producer, singer and dancer confirmed she is on her way home.

 “It’s my last day here shooting on The Mother out in Smithers in the snow, it’s been beautfiul, but tonight I’m on my way home, I’m so excited for thanksgiving,” she said.